ResulAksu/react-medical/README.md

 # ⚠️ EXTREMELY IMPORTANT: AI Feedback Loop Usage ⚠️

-> **To use the AI Feedback loop correctly, you MUST follow this exact order when interacting with the chatbot:**
+> **To use the AI Feedback loop correctly, follow this order when interacting with the chatbot:**

 1. **Press "Implement Feedback"**
 2. **Press "Yes"**